I've been a KISS fan since '77, seen them live numerous times (in and out of makeup), and I'm a veteran of the KISS Expo/Convention scene.

-Nicely animated, frequently funny and packed with a killer soundtrack featuring wall-to-wall KISS music, Scooby-Doo and KISS: Rock and Roll Mystery was a great way for an aging rocker and his spawn to while away 90 minutes on a summer afternoon.
+Nicely animated, frequently funny and packed with a killer soundtrack of wall-to-wall KISS music, Scooby-Doo and KISS: Rock and Roll Mystery was a great way for an aging rocker and his spawn to while away 90 minutes on a summer afternoon.
 My son summed the film up thusly: "Best.
 Scooby-Doo Movie.
 EVER!" - and he should know because he's seen most of them.
 We give it two paws up in a Scooby Snack formation!!

 © 2015 Keith Abt

 Keith Abt (author) from The Garden State on July 23, 2016: